abhshkdz/abhshkdz.github.io/index.md

 # News

+- [Mar 24] Introducing [DeNS](https://arxiv.org/abs/2403.09549), a generalized denoising objective that enables the use of non-equilibrium (in addition to equilibrium) atomistic structures for training equivariant GNNs.
-- [Nov 23] Introducing [ODAC23](https://arxiv.org/abs/2311.00341), the largest dataset (to date) of DFT calculations on Metal–organic frameworks (MOFs) for Direct Air Capture applications, along with pretrained models.
+- [Nov 23] We released [ODAC23](https://arxiv.org/abs/2311.00341), the largest dataset (to date) of DFT calculations on Metal–organic frameworks (MOFs) for Direct Air Capture applications, along with pretrained models.
 - [Oct 23] We released the AI-powered [Open Catalyst demo](https://open-catalyst.metademolab.com/) and [API](https://github.com/open-catalyst-project/ocpapi), which can accelerate search for electrocatalysts by running structural relaxations ~1000x faster than DFT ([tweet](https://twitter.com/AIatMeta/status/1684597806399619072)).
 - [Jun 23] Introducing [EquiformerV2](https://arxiv.org/abs/2306.12059), a new state-of-the-art GNN for atomistic modeling.
 - [Jun 22] We released the [OC22 dataset](https://arxiv.org/abs/2206.08917): ~10M DFT calculations for oxide electrocatalysis.